-What should I do if my Initial Cost Price is incorrect?
+What should I do if my Initial Cost is incorrect?

-If your Initial Cost Price was not set up correctly and you have already done transactions that changes your MAC on the variant, please contact our support.
-We’ll get in touch with you with next steps on how to fix your Initial Cost Price.
+If your Initial Cost was not set up correctly and you have already done transactions that change your MAC on the variant, please contact our support

-What if I don’t know what my Initial Cost Price is?
+What if I don’t know what my Initial Cost is?

-If you are not sure of the initial cost price of your variants, or if you get free shipping (and thus no landed cost), it's safe to say that you can have the initial cost price value set to be the same as the product's Buy price.
+If you are not sure of the Initial Cost of your variants, or if you get free shipping (and thus no landed cost), it's safe to say that you can have the Initial Cost value set to be the same as the product's Buy price.